hifiberry/configurator/docs/api-documentation.md

 The SMB/CIFS API provides functionality for discovering and mounting network shares containing music files.
 This enables accessing music libraries stored on NAS devices, Windows shares, or other SMB-compatible file servers.

-**Version 1.9.0 Changes:**
+**Version 2.0.0 Changes:**
+- Unified mount/unmount operations into single `/api/v1/smb/mount` endpoint with action parameter
+- Removed separate `/api/v1/smb/unmount` endpoint (BREAKING CHANGE)
+- Added required `action` field to mount requests ("add" or "remove")
 - Mount operations are now handled by the systemd service for better reliability
 - Individual mount/unmount by ID endpoints have been removed
 - New `/api/v1/smb/mount-all` endpoint triggers the sambamount systemd service
 - Mount and unmount endpoints now only manage configurations, not active mounts

 **Workflow:**
-1. Use `/api/v1/smb/mount` to create share configurations
+1. Use `/api/v1/smb/mount` with `"action": "add"` to create share configurations
 2. Use `/api/v1/smb/mount-all` to mount all configured shares via systemd service
-3. Use `/api/v1/smb/unmount` to remove configurations
+3. Use `/api/v1/smb/mount` with `"action": "remove"` to remove configurations
 4. Restart sambamount service to apply configuration changes to active mounts

 **Security Features:**